Web under local loads – Nonlinear FEA

 Limitations can have various faces.
 In this particular case, imagine that there is a stiffener under the top beam running for the upper half of the bottom beam height.
 There is no way to take that into account in the code procedure… since it hasn’t foreseen such a solution!

-This must be the ultimate extension of “I did it on the computer so it must be correct” argument!
+This must be the ultimate extension of the “I did it on the computer so it must be correct” argument!
 I hope that by describing my thought process, I showed you how much guessing is involved in linear FEA design.

 But does that means that linear FEA sucks?
 No, not really.
 This is still a super useful thing, as it can show you how the stress travels through your element, and place some warning on certain parts of your model.
 But when the “final verdict” has to be made (God forbid optimization!), you are just guessing.
 And while it’s an educated guess… it’s the guess all the same in my book!

 But there is a hugely important aspect of this, and that is – you need to start somewhere!
 Expecting from someone that they will instantly start doing a Ph.D. level nonlinear analysis of each problem they encounter is… slightly unrealistic!
 And linear FEA is just a starting point.
-If you know how to properly do linear FEA, there is A LOT of things you already know, that is super important.
+If you know how to properly do linear FEA, there is A LOT of things you already know, that are super important.
 You know, things like how to support or mesh your model, display interpret answers, what loads to apply, etc. Linear FEA is a very important step in your engineering career!
 Just make sure it’s not the last one!

 It’s quite obvious, that I will state here that nonlinear FEA is the most accurate approach.
 Furthermore, you can analyze almost any problem with nonlinear FEA, and that is a HUGE advantage.
 But is it a “clear cut” winner?
 I’m afraid to declare so!